-Kauai is an amazing island to live on.
-It is awe-inspiring.
+Kauai is an amazing, awe-inspiring island to live on.
+It’s the crown jewel at the top of the Hawaiian Island chain.
 The most special of places.
-It’s the crown jewel at the top of the Hawaiian Island chain.
 On any list of the world’s most spectacular islands, Kauai ranks right up there with the best and the rest.

 We’ve asked ourselves, “Why didn’t we move here sooner?”
 The answer is simple: It’s never too late.
 Living on Kauai at any stage of one’s life is better than not ever having the chance to experience more than a visit.

 Kauai is an island of contrasts – from the soaring Na Pali sea cliffs and jagged, forbidding mountains, to the rugged rain-cut emerald valleys and abundant rainforests; from magnificent Waimea Canyon (the “Grand Canyon of the Pacific”), and Mt.
 Waialeale (the wettest spot on earth), to the desert-like sand dunes of Polihale and over 52 white sand beaches.

 In fact, Kauai has more beaches, rivers, streams, and waterfalls along with the least amount of developable acreage than any of the other Hawaiian islands.
 It certainly deserves, and more than lives up to its name as “the Garden Island.”